mmbman/Katagiri/1979-06-15-Fukanzazengi-Lecture7.md

 ##### 41:54

-A monk asked the Ino Ð the Ino hit the *[unintelligible]* ... not the han, what would you say... *[unintelligible]* ... we hit [it] with a small piece of wood.
+A monk asked the [Ino](glossary#ino) Ð the Ino hit the *[unintelligible]* ... not the [Han](glossary#han), what would you say... *[unintelligible]* ... we hit [it] with a small piece of wood.
 Then, hitting that, and making [an] announcement which is very important.
-If he wants to kick somebody out because he did something wrong, the Ino makes [an] announcement [that] he will kick people out of the zendo today, right after breakfast.
-And then, he [bows](glossary#bowing) nine bows to Manjushri and leaves.
+If he wants to kick somebody out because he did something wrong, the Ino makes [an] announcement [that] he will kick people out of the [zendo](glossary#zendo) today, right after breakfast.
+And then, he [bows](glossary#bowing) nine bows to [Manjushri](glossary#manjushri) and leaves.
 Well, that is the monastic rules; lots of rules there.
 But anyway, in the story, [the] Ino hits that one, and making an announcement: Today the monks on the right side should work [on] such and such Ð outside, picking the grasses, et cetera.
 The monks on the left side should work [on] such and such.
 And then the monks accept [their assignments].
 But only the head monk didn't accept [it].
 He asked the Ino, "What does Manjushri do?
 Because he sits right in the middle of [the] zendo."
 In Japan, Manjushri is enshrined in the middle of the zendo Ð not this way [here], [but] right in the middle.
 The monks sit around Manjushri; right side, left side, anywhere around.
 So always Majushri sits in the middle.
 Well, the Ino didn't give an assignment *[he laughs]* to Manjushri.
 That's why [the] head monk asked, "What does Manjushri do?"
 The Ino said, "He is always sitting in the middle, never attached to right or left.
 But he is working, always."
 Pretty good, huh? *[some laughter]*

 That's why ...
-Buddha said, he didn't hear the sound of the thunder. *[unintelligible]* But on the other hand, Buddha says, "I almost lose myself by the sound of [the] thunder."
+[Buddha](glossary#shakyamuni-buddha) said, he didn't hear the sound of the thunder. *[unintelligible]* But on the other hand, Buddha says, "I almost lose myself by the sound of [the] thunder."
 That's okay, because he is in the middle.
 Any time, anywhere, he can go in all directions.
 If you are always [on the] right side, it's pretty hard to go to the left side.
 But in the middle, it's pretty easy to go in all directions.

 ##### 46:10

 **Question**: Is that what we mean by the Middle Way?

 **Katagiri**: Yes.
-Middle Way.
+[Middle Way](glossary#middle-way).
 The Middle Way is not to walk in the middle of the street, okay? *[he pauses, then there is some laughter]* The Middle Way is to walk in the middle with total awareness Ð of middle, right side, left side, and all beings around it.
 Then this is the Middle Way.
 But if you just walk in the middle, you hit your forehead against a streetcar. *[laughter]* Watch out.
 You cannot walk that way.

 Before, I told you always, there is a scale.
 Now why don't you point out the *middle*?
 You cannot just point out the middle without understanding there is a right and there is a left, or [the] total picture of the scale.